tarekziade/blog/entries/henet.rst

 the one feeding it.
 The content is added by people from the club that have zero knowledge about softwares, let alone stuff like vim or command line tools.

-I set up a github-based flow for them, where they would add content through the github UI and its minimal reStructuredText preview feature - and then a few of my crons would update the website on the server I host.
+I set up a github-based flow for them, where they add content through the github UI and its minimal reStructuredText preview feature - and then a few of my crons update the website on the server I host.
 For images and other media, they are uploading them via FTP using FireSSH in Firefox.

 For the comments, I've switched from Disqus to `ISSO <https://posativ.org/isso/>`_